OperatorFoundation/shapeshifter-transports/README.md

 transports through a proxy interface.
 When using this method, your application can be written in any language.
 You just need to implement the IPC protocol so that you can communicate with the dispatcher.
-The IPC protocol is specified in the [Pluggable Transports 2.1 specification](https://www.pluggabletransports.info/spec/#build) section 3.3 and an implementation of the [dispatcher](https://github.com/OperatorFoundation/shapeshifter-dispatcher) is available which you can bundle with your application.
+The IPC protocol is specified in the [Pluggable Transports 3.0 specification](https://github.com/Pluggable-Transports/Pluggable-Transports-spec/blob/main/releases/PTSpecV3.0/Pluggable%20Transport%20Specification%20v3.0%20-%20Dispatcher%20IPC%20Interface%20v3.0.md) and an implementation of the [dispatcher](https://github.com/OperatorFoundation/shapeshifter-dispatcher) is available which you can bundle with your application.

 In addition, we have native Swift implementations available for those developers looking to integrate transports directly into their iOS, macOS, or Linux applications: